LukaB0/SOC-Automation/README.md

 - TheHive for the aggregation of security alerts on a collaborative platform.

-- Shuffler.io for streamling workflows and automating security operations.
+- Shuffle for streamling workflows and automating security operations.

 - SOAR for the integration of security tools and orchestrating response actions.